-Sentinel node biopsy involves biopsy of a sentinel lymph node.
-A sentinel lymph node is the very first lymph node to which lymph from the cancer site is likely to drain.
-If there is no cancer in the sentinel lymph node, the cancer is very unlikely to have spread elsewhere, so no more lymph nodes need to be removed.
+Sentinel node biopsy involves biopsy of a lymph node soon after the primary cancer is diagnosed.
+A sentinel lymph node is the very first lymph node to which lymph from the cancer site is likely to drain, but is not yet enlarged.
+A negative sentinel lymph node biopsy indicates a lower risk that the cancer has spread than if the biopsy shows cancer cells.

 - More accurate staging, determining prognosis